 - Arrhythmic drugs (e.g. amiodarone or propranolol)

 Although not classified as triggers, there are some risk factors for IPF that should be considered.
 The most important of these are gender and age.

-Higher incidence of IPF has traditionally been observed in men, suggesting a gender susceptibility to the condition.
+A higher incidence of IPF has traditionally been observed in men, suggesting a gender susceptibility to the condition.
 However, the rates of women with the disease are currently increasing and this difference may be dissolving.

 Age is a considerable risk factor for the condition, with the majority of patients diagnosed over the age of 60.
 Likewise, it is rare for an individual to be diagnosed with IPF before the age of 40.
-This is likely to be associated with the effect of chronic exposure to irritant over time, which slowly damages the lung tissue and eventually leads to symptoms and diagnosis of IPF.
+This is likely to be associated with the effect of chronic exposure to the irritant over time, which slowly damages the lung tissue and eventually leads to the symptoms and subsequent diagnosis of IPF.

 Some patients may be genetically susceptible to IPF due to the inheritance of a gene from their parents, resulting in the condition running in family lines.
-However, in this case it is no longer classified as idiopathic, without a known cause, and is instead referred to as familial pulmonary fibrosis.
+However, in this case, it is no longer classified as idiopathic, without a known cause, and is instead referred to as familial pulmonary fibrosis.